 She observed that dried leaves and biscuit wraps were mixed as dry waste which shows how they had conceived the meaning of ‘Dry’ unaware of the fact that dry leaves are biodegradable in nature unlike plastic wrap and must be kept in the wet waste dustbin.

-After the presentation and explaining well about what things should come under dry, waste and rejected Akanksha asked them to paste the presentation material on their wall or follow it daily while segregation to acquire an impeccable result.
+After the presentation and explaining thoroughly about what things should come under dry, waste and rejected, Akanksha asked them to paste the presentation material on their wall or follow it daily while segregation to acquire an impeccable result.

-Also during this workshop towards the end, Akanksha organized a quick and interesting quiz to recap their learnings and solved their doubts in order to analyze whether they understood the waste segregation process.
+Also towards the end of the workshop, Akanksha organized a quick and interesting quiz to recap their learnings and solved their doubts in order to analyze whether they understood the waste segregation process.

 She was overwhelmed to see the inquisitive participation of households, especially the kids.

-Akanksha also asked kids to share this information with their classmates and teachers and come up with waste segregation project works during their vacation or class activity which can improve their better understanding and can widen their outlook about the current scenario of segregation and environmental condition.
+Akanksha also asked kids to share this information with their classmates and teachers and come up with waste segregation projects during their vacation or class activity which can better their understanding and can widen their outlook about the current scenario of segregation and environmental condition.

 Apart from waste segregation Akanksha also talked about the conversion of wet waste into organic manure through the process of composting which can be consequently used as a foundation for urban organic gardening.